 This travelling girl from north of the 49th parallel has a crush on the American South.
 The pull of a warm climate, genteel manners, copious glasses of sweet tea and loads of deep-fried goodness tempt me in ways that I can’t logically explain.

 How fortunate then, that my travels brought me to the affordable, tourist epicenter of Myrtle Beach, South Carolina, where I encountered all of the above.
-Here are the best things to in Myrtle Beach with kids and families.
+Here are the best things to do in Myrtle Beach with kids and families.

-Best Things to Do with Kids in Myrtle Beach
+Best Things to Do in Myrtle Beach with Kids

 Hit the Grand Strand

-The pride and joy of Myrtle Beach is its Grand Strand – 60 miles of soft white sand that stretches nearly from the North Carolina Border to Georgetown, with Myrtle Beach in its center.
+The pride and joy of Myrtle Beach is its Grand Strand – 60 miles of beautiful, soft white sand that stretches nearly from the North Carolina Border to Georgetown, with Myrtle Beach in its center.
 The natural, coastal beauty of the Strand, particularly in its Beach State Parks, is breathtaking, as is the variety of traditional beach-going pleasures – sand-castle building, swimming, surfing, fishing, jogging and just laying in the sun.

 Visit the Arcades at Beach Boardwalk